rhoen/temperatures-fastapi/README.md

 We use [FastAPI](https://fastapi.tiangolo.com/) for the backend.
 Run using poetry with ```poetry run uvicorn main:app --reload```

+### Database
+We use Postgres as the database.
+Locally you will need to create the database manually and configure an environment variables `DATABASE_URL` in order for sqlalchemy and alembic to connect. `psql` is probably the easiest way to do this plus a simple `CREATE database stealdb;`.

 ### Auth0
 We use [Auth0](https://auth0.com/) for authentication.
 You'll need to create